Brian Kekovich: Last senior match

-He received four Brownlow Medal votes during the 1968 season; and he was a very significant contributor to Carlton's three-point 1968 Grand Final victory over Essendon: 7.14 (56) to 8.5 (53).
+Kekovich received four Brownlow Medal votes during the 1968 season; and he was a very significant contributor to Carlton's three-point 1968 Grand Final victory over Essendon: 7.14 (56) to 8.5 (53).

 He played at full forward.
 In extremely blustery conditions, and in a torrid match, he scored four of his team's seven goals.
 At one point, as he was going for a mark, he was "lined up" at the same moment by two of Essendon's toughest defenders, Alex Epis (who was playing his last VFL game, and had been instructed by the Essendon coach Jack Clarke to "belt" Kekovich) and Neil Evans.
 Neither Epis nor Evans knew that his teammate was running at Kekovich and, as Kekovich noticed both approaching, he used all of his evasive skills to get out of their road.
 Evans smashed into Epis and knocked him out; and Kekovich remained unscathed.

 Kekovich's four goals were scored before half-time, and it seemed that he was carrying an injury for the second half of the match.
 He was one of Carlton's best players, and he had made a very strong contribution to their win.

-Des Tuddenham, reporting for The Age, wrote: "I saw one of Brian Kekovich's kicks for goal, aimed at the left hand post, swing over to the other behind post and then come back and go through for a goal, so the wind was certainly unpredictable".
+Des Tuddenham, reporting for The Age, wrote: "I saw one of Brian Kekovich's kicks for goal, aimed at the left hand post, swing over to the other behind post and then come back and go through for a goal, so the wind was certainly unpredictable."

-Back Injury
+Back injury

 Unable to play in Carlton's match in Adelaide, on the Saturday following the VFL Grand Final, against the 1968 SAFL Premiers, Sturt Football Club, he sought treatment for a severe back injury, and was advised to retire from the game immediately, or risk becoming permanently paralysed.

 He had kept the severity and nature of his back ailment to himself, and the Carlton officials were not aware that the courageous and highly motivated Kekovich was secretly receiving extensive treatment, including acupuncture, each week, at his own expense.

-In 1969 he finally revealed that he had been badly injured when he had been kicked on the top of his right hip during a match against Fitzroy in 1968.
+In 1969, he finally revealed that he had been badly injured when he had been kicked on the top of his right hip during a match against Fitzroy in 1968.